 The villages in which our schools are situated have no electricity nor running water.
 There are two wet seasons in Uganda, but also two dry seasons.
 During the latter two there is shortage of water and especially of safe drinking water.
-We plan to harvest rainwater from the roofs of the school buildings and store it in above – and underground water tanks.
-We also want to install simple water filters to ensure that there is sufficient safe water throughout the year.
+We plan to harvest rainwater from the roofs of the school buildings and store it in above – and below ground water tanks.
+We also want to install ceramic water filters to ensure that there is sufficient safe water throughout the year.

 We aim to improve the school buildings through the renovation and construction of classrooms, kitchens, latrines and the installation of solar lighting.
-Accommodation for teachers is also important, as they often come from far away and the unpaved roads can become unpassable during the wet seasons.
+Accommodation for teachers is also important, as they often travel from far away over unpaved roads which can become unpassable during the wet seasons.
 We also want to supply cupboards, school desks, class libraries, books and toys.

 Too many children in rural areas do not attend school at all or attend only for a few years.
-We want to achieve that as many children as possible receive education and stay at school longer.
+We want to achieve that as many children as possible receive education and stay longer at school.
 We hope that more pupils will take part in the primary leaving examinations and that they will have better exam results.
 In order to stimulate learning and teaching we shall organise twice yearly fun competitions between the schools.
 Teams of pupils at each class level will compete in a quiz based on the curriculum and have the chance of winning solar lights.
 School teams and choirs will also compete in sports, singing, dancing and debate.
-These extra activities will make life at school more attractive and install pride in the school community.
+These extra activities will make life at school more attractive and install a sense of pride in the school.
 We shall also have a strict “no beating” policy.

-Stichting Learning 4 Life has received donations from a Dutch Education Foundation and hopes to attract additional funding from orther sources in the future.
+Stichting Learning 4 Life has received donations from a Dutch Education Foundation and additional funding from orther sources.
 These funds will be used for the above aims.
 In addition, we support the provision of nursery education in the schools.